-Cinnamon is more than a perfect holiday spice.
-Once a prized gift, it was reportedly worth 15 times more in value than silver!
-Here are ten fun facts that prove cinnamon’s history is as rich as its flavor.
+There’s more to cinnamon than being the perfect holiday spice.
+Once a prized gift for monarchs and reportedly worth 15x more in value than silver, here are some fun facts proving cinnamon’s history is as rich as its flavor!

-1. Cinnamon’s broad range of uses made it invaluable in Ancient Egypt.
-It was used to preserve meat, treat sore throats, and was even used as a perfume in the embalming process.
+1. Cinnamon’s broad range of uses made it invaluable in Ancient Egypt: preserving meat through the winter, treating sore throats, and it was even used as a perfume throughout the embalming process!

-2. Cinnamon was considered an ancient merchant’s best-kept secret.
-To monopolize the cinnamon trade, they came up with a variety of stories about its source.
+2. Cinnamon was an Arab merchant’s best-kept secret!
+To maintain their monopoly on the spice, they came up with quite the range of stories about their supply source…

-The 5th-century B.C.
-Greek historian Herodotus, for instance, recalled how people left large pieces of ox meat under birds’ nests, believing that large birds carried cinnamon sticks from unreachable mountain tops!
+Apparently the 5th century B.C.
+Greek historian Herodotus recalled people leaving large pieces of ox meat under birds nests, believing large birds carried cinnamon sticks from unreachable mountain tops.

-3. Zakaria al-Qazwini – a Persian author and physician of Arab descent – in his work “آثار البلاد و أخبار العباد” (“Monument of Places and History of God’s Bondsmen”) from c.
-1270 identifies cinnamon as native to Sri Lanka.
+3. Zakaria al-Qazwini – a Persian author and physician of Arab descent – is thought to be the first to mention that the spice is native to Sri Lanka, in his work “آثار البلاد و أخبار العباد” (“Monument of Places and History of God’s Bondsmen”) around 1270.

-4. Later in the 16th century, Spanish explorer Gonzalo Pizarro set out to the Amazon hoping to find “el país de la canela” or “the cinnamon country” after Christopher Columbus falsely claimed that he found cinnamon in the “New World”.
+4. Spanish explorer Gonzalo Pizarro set out to the Amazon hoping to find “pais de la canela” or “cinnamon country” after Christopher Columbus falsely claimed he found cinnamon in the “New World”.

-5. The Dutch, through their colonization of Ceylon (modern-day Sri Lanka), monopolized the cinnamon trade for over 200 years!
+5. Eventually, the Dutch rule over Ceylon (modern-day Sri Lanka) monopolized the cinnamon trade for over 200 years!

-8. Several European languages use some derivation of the Latin “canna”, meaning “tube”, for cinnamon, for example French “cannelle” and Spanish “canela”.
+8. Several European languages use some derivation of the Latin “canna”, meaning “tube”, for cinnamon, e.g. French “canelle” and Spanish “canela”.
 This refers to the curled shape of the spice.

-9. Interestingly, since the source of cinnamon was kept secret by early merchants, some falsely believed the spice to be native to China.
-This explains why some languages refer to cinnamon as a Chinese export, for example darcheen (دارچین) in Persian translates literally to “Chinese tree”!
-The word for cinnamon in Turkish “tarçın”, and in Kurdish “darçîn”, are derived from Persian, too.
+9. Interestingly, since the source of cinnamon was kept secret by early Arab merchants, some falsely believed the spice to be native to China.
+This explains why some languages refer to cinnamon as a Chinese export, for example “دارچین” (daarcheen) in Persian translates literally to “Chinese tree”!
+(PS.
+The Turkish word for cinnamon,“tarçın”, and Kurdish “darçîn”, are derived from the Persian, too!)

-10. Cinnamon is a staple in Arab and Persian cuisines.
-It is an element in the Persian spice blend called Advieh (ادویه), used in a delicious Lebanese couscous dish called Moghrabieh (مغربية) which literally translates to “a dish from the Maghreb”, and several other dishes!
+10. Cinnamon is one of the staple spices used particularly in Arab and Persian cuisines.
+It’s an element of the Persian spice blend called “ادویه” (advieh), as well as used in the delicious Lebanese couscous dish “moghrabieh”, meaning “a dish from the Maghreb”, among others!

-Fascinated by the etymology and culture surrounding cinnamon? ?
-Or know someone who would be?
-Dive deeper into it with NaTakallam’s Language Sessions or give the Gift of Conversation this holiday season to loved ones.
-Available in Arabic, Armenian, English, French, Kurdish, Persian, and Spanish.
+Dive deeper with NaTakallam’s Conversation Sessions or give the Gift of Conversation this holiday season to loved ones.
+Available in Arabic, Persian, Kurdish, French, and Spanish.